dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 Sebastian Ruder has great in-depth discussion of various sampling and softmax classifiers in this [blog](http://ruder.io/word-embeddings-softmax/), definitely worth a look.

-There are many hyperparmamerters while training the algorithm and the  most crucial decisions that  affect the  performance are  the  choice of  the  modelarchitecture, the size of the vectors, the subsampling rate, and the size of the training window.
+There are many hyperparmamerters while training the algorithm and the most crucial decisions that affect the performance are the choice of the model architecture, the size of the vectors, the subsampling rate, and the size of the training window.
 One of the biggest challenges with Word2Vec is how to handle unknown or out-of-vocabulary (OOV) words and morphologically similar words.
 This can particularly be an issue in domains like medicine where synonyms and related words can be used depending on the preferred style of radiologist, and words may have been used infrequently in a large corpus.
 If the word2vec model has not encountered a particular word before, it will be forced to use a random vector, which is generally far from its ideal representation.

 Here is one example of projecting the learned embedding in 2d space using tSNE.